 You try to make changes but somehow they don’t stick.

-Research shows for change to take place you have to be both motivated to make that change, and it has to be important to you.
+Research shows for change to take place you have to be both motivated to make that change, and you have to have confidence to make that change.

 On a scale of 0 to 10 where is your motivation?
 If you picked a 6 what made you pick that number vs. a 4?
 Reflecting where you are at can give you a bird’s eye view of what is going on.
 What might it take to go to a 7?

 How confident are you in making that change?
 Is your confidence high or low?

 Having a conversation with someone who knows Motivational Interviewing may be all that is needed to assess where you are at and how to get there.